CS Luceafărul Oradea: Știința Bacău, a failed project (2008–2009)

 FC Știința Bacău was probably one of the strangest football clubs in the history of the Romanian football.
 After Luceafărul Lotus disappeared, Știința was born, but after only a half of season, the club encountered serious financial problems.
 In February 2009 businessman Giani Nedelcu joined with Mircea Crainiciuc and re-founded back the club dissolved last summer, Luceafărul Lotus Băile Felix and took Știința's place in the championship.
 But until the end of the season, they continued to play under the name of Știința Bacău.
 In fact the club was a strange mix of influences from 3 different clubs, remains of Rocar București, Luceafărul Lotus and Știința Bacău.
 In fact, the club wanted to be a fresh alternative to the Bacău football problems, but it ended by being nothing but a team without supporters, tradition, with players transferred in the last moment and a poor management.

-On 3 June 2009, Mircea Crainiciuc announced that the club withdrew from the championship because of financial reasons.
-They lost their remaining 3 matches from the 2008–09 Liga II season with 0–3 and relegated to the Liga III, ending a strange, unique and turbulent moment in the history of the club.
+On 3 June 2009, Mircea Crainiciuc announced that the club withdrew from the 2008–09 Liga II championship for financial reasons.
+The club lost its remaining three matches by 0–3 forfeits and was relegated to Liga III.